aoelarsen/aolar_v3/README.md

 The website will gradually fill up with new stuff... or be totally redone... or just be the same for a long time...

 ## Update as of 09.10.23
 Now this site is updated to Astro v3.
-And some other stuff, hopefully... probablu.
+And some other stuff, hopefully... probably.